Computer Station Nation is reader-supported.

 Rating: 7.7/10

-For $29.99 the G203 is a solid first gaming mouse.
-The 8,000 DPI sensor, 1,000 Hz polling, and LIGHTSYNC RGB cover what most new players want in a gaming mouse.
-The symmetrical shape is comfortable for palm and claw grip.
+For $29.99, the G203 is a solid first gaming mouse.
+8,000 DPI sensor, 1,000 Hz polling, LIGHTSYNC RGB.
+The symmetrical shape works for palm and claw grip.
+It’s not a high-level performance mouse, but it does the job for new gamers and secondary-PC setups without requiring a second thought at the price.

 - Strong entry-level value at $29.99